isomerpages/sndgo-careers/_job-profiles/Systems Analyst/Nurul Afiqah (HDB).md

 After the session, her team went through multiple design sprints and many late nights to refine the app, and eventually developed a simpler, more elegant prototype within a month that was well received by participants in the second review session.

-<div style="font-size:24px; font-weight: 400; line-height: 1.75; color: #FF0000; padding: 5px 0px 5px 40px; margin-left: 0; border-left: 2px solid red">She says: “Seeing how small design tweaks can have a huge impact in delivering better quality digital services was very satisfying!”</div>
+<div style="font-size:24px; font-weight: 400; line-height: 1.75; color: #4B789B; padding: 5px 0px 5px 40px; margin-left: 0; border-left: 2px solid">She says: “Seeing how small design tweaks can have a huge impact in delivering better quality digital services was very satisfying!”</div>

 Ultimately, Afiqah hopes to use her understanding of automation tools and systems to provide innovative solutions to Singapore’s nation-building challenges.